 Stemming from a war-torn childhood of transience, another strategy is letting go; of possessions, of husbands, of a child and of thoughts… and they all came back to her.
 Yoko encourages us to empty our heads and not to block wisdom with too much knowledge.

 “It’s all inspiration.
 One of the reasons that I get so many incredible inspirations is because I keep my head empty without crowding it with, I don’t know, quotations of Shakespeare.
 I like to forget everything, just have it empty, and a lot of incredible information comes in.”

-We should always leave an open physical space to be filled, allowing our wishes to come true.
+We should always leave a welcoming open physical space to be filled, allowing our wishes to be fulfilled.